Qarik-Group/safe/README.md

 ```

 If you use a password manager (good for you!) and don't want to
-have to paste passwords twice, use the `passte` subcommand:
+have to paste passwords twice, use the `paste` subcommand:

 ```
 safe paste secret/1pass/managed